Board of Directors

 “I believe that the best resources we can invest in are the human ones.
 MCTC offers so many avenues for people to learn meaningful skills, to secure internships, and to earn useful credentials for their own futures and for the future of our increasingly diverse community.”

 Walter Chesley is Vice President and Chief Human Resources Officer at Hennepin County Medical Center.
 His career in health care administration, along with significant leadership roles serving Ronald McDonald House Minnesota and YMCA, have provided Walter with broad, deep experience in service to our community.
 Walter received his undergraduate degree in communications from Boston University prior to earning his law degree at American University in Washington, D.C.

 "I discovered that higher education deepened my lenses and opened doors that I would not have known existed.
 As a board member I’m proud to be part of MCTC’s welcoming and inclusive community.
 MCTC has built strong business and academic coalitions to assist students in meeting their educational, cultural, and social needs, while preparing them for the challenges of a constantly evolving business world."

 U.S. Bank Private Client Group

 Jackie has been in the financial services and banking industry for much of her career.
-Before she was in her present position at U.S. Bank, she was an Assistant Vice President at Wells Fargo.
-Jackie has served on the MCTC Foundation Board from 1995-2015, was voted in as a Board Emeritus in 2015-16 and has now agreed to serve another three board term.
+Before she was in her present position at U.S. Bank, she was a Vice President at Wells Fargo.
+Jackie has served on the MCTC Foundation Board from 1995-2015, was voted in as a Board Emeritus in 2015-16 and has now agreed to serve another three-year board term.